-A 3-hour tour and watching a hippo give himself a dung bath can really work up an appetite, so on your Wild Africa Trek, you’ll be treated to an authentic African meal.
+A 3-hour tour and watching a hippo give himself a dung bath can work up an appetite, so on your Wild Africa Trek, you’ll be treated to an authentic African meal.
 It’s so amazingly delicious!
-Dried meats, bread, fresh fruit, chicken curry salad, and other foods that will vary depending on whether you trek in the morning or afternoon.
+Dried meats, bread, fresh fruit, chicken curry salad, and other foods will vary depending on whether you trek in the morning or afternoon.
 You’ll enjoy refreshing treats while seated in the shade above the reserve with stunning 360 views.

 The Wild Africa Trek is $189 to $249 per person, plus tax based on season.
 A separate admission to the Animal Kingdom park is required.

 It was a once-in-a-lifetime experience, and I’m thrilled I was able to share it with my #MonkeyKingdomEvent fellow bloggers.

 Disney’s Animal Kingdom Wild Africa Trek:

 - For your safety, guests must be a minimum of 8 years old and at least 48″ with a paying adult.

 - Guests must be between 45-300 lbs with harness gear on.